 (Total reading time: 8.2 minutes)

 For us to understand the significance of our legal position in God’s kingdom, we must go all the way back to Adam.
-Before God created man, He said, “Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground” (Gen. 1:26).
-Then after creating Adam and Eve, He said to them, “Be fruitful and increase in number; fill the earth and subdue it” (Gen. 1:28).
+Before God created man, he said, “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground” (Gen. 1:26).
+Then after creating Adam and Eve, he said to them, “Be fruitful and increase in number; fill the earth and subdue it” (Gen. 1:28).

-Psalm 8:4-5 gives us some interesting insight about Adam’s responsibility and his relationship with God: “What is man that you are mindful of him, the son of man that you care for him?
-You made him a little lower than the heavenly beings and crowned him with glory and honor.”
+Psalm 8:4-5 gives us some interesting insight about Adam’s responsibility and his relationship with God: “what is mankind that you are mindful of them, human beings that you care for them?
+You have made them a little lower than the angels and crowned them with glory and honor.”
 The word translated “care” literally means “go to,” as in to visit or attend to someone.
-Also, the phrase “heavenly beings” is the Hebrew word elohim, the plural form of “god.”
-This cannot mean God made man a little lower than the angels, as some would suggest, because it clearly states God crowned man with glory and honor, which He has not given to the angels.
-These verses tell us that God, who is worthy to receive all glory and honor, made man a little lower than Himself and crowned man with glory and honor.
+Also, the phrase “angels” is the Hebrew word elohim, the plural form of “god.”
+These verses tell us that God, who is worthy to receive all glory and honor, made man a little lower than himself and crowned man with glory and honor.
 God, the ruler of all creation, visited Adam, ruler of the earth.
 They had much in common, so they could visit and “talk shop,” virtually as peers.

 But there continues to be something in man’s nature that causes him to know he should have authority on earth.
 Sin has perverted that knowledge and causes him to want authority for his own benefit.
 In our present state, if we have power and authority, it is natural for us to use them for ourselves.
 We often become domineering or demanding and abuse our authority.